 Monitoring may be conducted by Immigration Inspectors, Fair Work Inspectors or Fair Work Building Industry Inspectors who have investigative powers granted under the Migration Act 1958 (Cth).

 Monitoring requests may take several forms including written, site visas and information sharing with other government departments and authorities.

 Sanctions can be imposed on the sponsor if there is evidence that:

-There is a range of information and circumstance that the Department will consider when determining what action (if any) to take.
+The Department will consider a range of information and circumstances when determining what action (if any) to take regarding obligation non-compliance.